alfreddatakillen/xstreem/README.md

 Note, if `.pause()` is called multiple times, you have to call `.resume()` the same number of times for it to start processing events again.

+Important: If you do an `.add()` without setting `resolvePosition` set to `false` while the event stream is paused, the returned Promise will not resolve until you resume the stream.

 ### `.removeListener(callbackFn)`

 Removes the `callbackFn` listener.